No activist can work in the public policy process for long without running across one or more conspiracy theories.

 Hillary Clinton would have much less to worry about if conservatives were directed by a vast right-wing conspiracy.

-Similarly, conservatives should wish that the left were in fact a vast, centralized conspiracy.
+Similarly, conservatives should wish that the left were, in fact, a vast, centralized conspiracy.
 As a whole, the left is also a movement.
 If one person or one group gave orders to all left-wing groups, the left would have all the effectiveness of the old Soviet economy.
 Like the right, the left is stronger because it’s de-centralized.

 When you see detailed articles and elaborately documented books which describe a vast, right-wing conspiracy — theories which speculate about the powerful, sinister people who supposedly control all conservatives — rejoice!